 State law entitles all employees to five days of paid personal leave per year.
 Personal leave is available for use at the beginning of the year.
 A day of personal leave is equivalent to the number of hours per day in an employee's usual assignment, whether full-time or part-time.
 State personal leave accumulates without limit, is transferable to other Texas school districts, and generally transfers to education service centers.
-Personal leave may be used for two general purposes: nondiscretionary and discretionary.
+Personal leave may be used for two general purposes: non discretionary and discretionary.

 Nondiscretionary.
-Leave taken for personal or family illness, family emergency, a death in the family, or active military service is considered nondiscretionary leave.
+Leave taken for personal or family illness, family emergency, a death in the family, or active military service is considered non discretionary leave.
 Reasons for this type of leave allow very little, if any, advance planning.
 Nondiscretionary may be used in the same manner as state sick leave.

 Discretionary.
 Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
-An employee wishing to take discretionary personal leave must submit a request to his or her principal or supervisor 5 days in advance of the anticipated absence.
+An employee wishing to take discretionary personal leave must submit a request to his or her principal or supervisor five days in advance of the anticipated absence.
 The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal or supervisor.
+Discretionary use of leave shall not exceed five consecutive days.